hoosierEE/psych-button/README.md

 That Pesky Time Value
 ---------------------
 In the above examples, `time` represents the value of microseconds in the microcontroller's clock.
 The value is an unsigned 32-bit number and represents microseconds.
 Values are in the range 0 to 4294967295, inclusive.
+It is also transmitted in hexadecimal.

 notes
 -----